-As I write, leaves have already changed from green to the brilliant colors of autumn--just starting to fall as winter creeps to center stage in New England, where Christos and I work from our homes in Massachusetts and Vermont.
+Leaves have already changed from green to the brilliant colors of autumn.
+They're just starting to fall as winter creeps to center stage in New England, where Christos and I work from our homes in Massachusetts and Vermont.
 Before the snow and the winter tires though, American thoughts turn towards Thanksgiving.
 We start booking our travels, preparing our homes for guests and planning our meals.

 Certainly, we’re not alone in the roots of Thanksgiving--hoping for bounty and celebrating the good fortune of a strong harvest.
-As a Greek American, have you ever wondered about ancient Greek festivals of thanksgiving?
-At Tolmee, we were curious and our research leads us to Greek Mythology and the story of Thesmophoria.
+Have you ever wondered about ancient Greek festivals of thanksgiving?
+At Tolmee, we were curious and our research led us to Greek Mythology and the story of Thesmophoria.

 Thesmophoria, Θεσμοφόρια in ancient Greek, honors the goddess Demeter and her daughter Persephone.
 The festival was born of a mother’s love for her daughter as Demeter lay mourning Persephone’s captivity in the Underworld.
-Demeter’s mourning period coincided with summer in Greece, when the fields are dry and shriveling from the hot summer sun and drought.
+Demeter’s mourning period coincided with fall, when the Earth sheds its greenery in anticipation for the cold months ahead.

 The Pomegranate and the seasons